 If you are the emergency preparedness and response designee, you must complete the NC specific, Emergency Preparedness and Response in Child Care.
 Child Care Rules .0607(b) and .1705(a)(6)

 If you work in a school-age only program, the school-age group leader/administrator, does not have to complete trainings in the following topic areas:

 For more information about the CCDF requirements, go the Child Care and Development Fund tab on the Division’s website.

 NEW and REVISED Orientation

-Any child care administrator or staff having responsibility for planning or supervising a child care program and all staff who work directly with the children must participate in a yearly in-service training according to the individual's assessed needs.
+Any child care administrator or staff having responsibility for planning or supervising a child care program and all staff who work directly with the children must participate in a yearly in-service training appropriate to job responsibilities.
 The number of required clock hours of yearly training is based on the education and/or experience of each individual person.
-Review rule .0707 to determine the number of in-service training hours you need
+Review rule .0707 to determine the number of in-service training hours you need.

 Contact any of the sources mentioned above to find out what they offer in your county or area.
 You might start by looking at the Provider Contacts Page.
 This page provides contact information for agencies actively involved with initiatives promoting higher quality child care in North Carolina.
-Please be sure to look at the Educational Resources section to learn about other opportunities for training.
+You also may want to look at a list of exempt training agencies.

 How Do I Qualify To Be An In-Service Trainer?

 2201 Mail Service Center | Raleigh, NC 27699-2200